jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 The practice of indexing a content object with a broader term rather than a narrower term is called generic posting.
 If, instead, the content object is indexed with narrower and broader terms, this is called up-posting AKA autoposting.
 Generic posting also means subsuming narrower terms under a preferred broader term in a controlled vocabulary.

-**Faceted taxonomies**

-- bottom-up
-- multiple views of same info, based on attributes
-- usually used for navigation
-- CVs may be presented by facets
-- facets may be/use CVs

-**Polyhierarchies**
+**Faceted taxonomies** are a bottom-up approach to providing multiple views of the same content objects, based on shared attributes like topic, location, format, author, etc. They are often presented as navigation aids or search refinments; they may also be used to organize  very large controlled vocabulary.

+**Polyhierarchies** are hierarchies in which children may have multiple parents.

 **Thesauri** captures more relationships than synonyms; [good for representing a very large controlled vocabulary]

 - related term/associative relationship (RT)
 - equivalence relationship (UF/U)
 - hierarchical relationship (BT/NT)